 Established in 1993 to help communities and the people who make them thrive meet local needs by protecting our Water and Land resources, encouraging Environmental Sustainability, promoting Agriculture, empowering our Youth, strengthening our Seniors as we also enhance the quality of life for all citizens in our area.

 Alamo Resource Conservation & Development Area Inc. was created as a unique program for local citizens to help themselves.
-As a vibrant nonprofit organization, Alamo RC&D has been helping the Central Texas community for over 30 years.
+As a vibrant nonprofit organization, Alamo RC&D has been helping the Central Texas community for over 25 years.

 Each county has its own unique needs and capacities which are reviewed through the help of local civic leaders and concerned citizens.
-The local needs are met through the involvement of leadership and volunteer committees made up of local citizens therefore impacting our mission at the "grass roots" level where it needs to be.
+The local needs are met through the involvement of leadership and volunteer committees made up of local citizens therefore impacting our mission at the "grass roots" level in local communities where it needs to be.

 The goals of our mission are to:

 Provide Agricultural and Environmental Education for all Citizens,

 Improve Water and Land Resource Management through education,

 Teach Kids how to Garden through our Growing Rural Program